liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 example, to fix a bug), you have to change your customized file, as well, in order to benefit from the change to the original.

 To avoid this drawback and make your JSP modifications less invasive, you can render the original JSP into a string, and modify it dynamically afterwards.
-This way you can change minor elements of a JSP, like adding a new heading or button, without needing to worry about modifying your hook every time you upgrade Liferay.
-Here's an example that customizes the search portlet, removing the ability to use a search provider in the
-browser:
+This way you can change minor elements of a JSP, like adding a new heading or button, without modifying your hook every time you upgrade Liferay.
+Here's an example that customizes the search portlet, removing the ability to use a search provider in the browser:

     <%@ include file="/html/portlet/search/init.jsp" %>